kylegwilliam/byu-cs324/hw-sockets/README.md

    www-notls.imaal.byu.edu;
  - you are redirecting the contents of `http-socket.txt` to the standard input of the client process (using input redirection on the shell);
- - you are redirecting the standard output of your client process to `./strip_http.py`; and
+ - you are piping the standard output of your client process to `./strip_http.py`; and
  - you are redirecting the standard output of `./strip_http.py` to `socket.jpg`.